AmielleE/SENG438-A4-Team9/seng438-a4-team9.md

 # How the team work/effort was divided and managed

+Pair 1: Fatma & Amielle focused on selenium test design and automation & verified the mutation testing (analysis, improving test suites) done by pair 2.

+Pair 2: Josral, Faris & Erioluwa Josral focused on mutation testing (analysis, improving test suites) & verified the selenium test design and automation performed by pair 1.

+The lab report was a group effort curated with the efforts of everyone; it was also reviewed before final submission by the whole group.
 # Difficulties encountered, challenges overcome, and lessons learned
+It was difficult to interpret the mutation results, particularly when it came to separating weak test coverage from equivalent mutants.
+Instead of just adding more tests, targeted test design was needed to improve mutation scores.
+We used better locators and waits to fix the timing problems and unstable selectors that caused Selenium scripts to initially fail.

+Additionally, we discovered that not every UI behaviour can be consistently automated.
+In general, the lab prioritised testing accuracy over cursory coverage.

 # Comments/feedback on the lab itself
+The lab successfully highlighted line coverage's shortcomings as a quality metric and encouraged us to create more robust test designs.
+Although it required a lot of setup and took some time, mutation testing was insightful.
+We believe some advice on managing dynamic elements would be helpful, Selenium offered hands-on experience.
+More organised examples would improve the SikuliX comparison testing, which felt less hands-on.
+All things considered, the lab was difficult but extremely applicable to actual testing procedures.